marl0ny/QM-Simulator-2D/README.md

 - **Mouse** dropdown.
 Use the mouse to either place a new wavefunction `new Ψ(x, y)`, redraw the current potential `reshape V(x, y)`, or draw a rectangular region of interest `draw ROI`
 (currently this option only outputs to console the probability of finding the particle in the region of interest).
 - **Preset Potential** dropdown.
 Modify the potential within the box using the preset options found here.
 The options are SHO (Simple Harmonic Oscillator), ISW (Infinite Square Well), Double Slit, Single Slit, and 1/r.
 The default potential at the start is SHO.
+- **Preset Controls** folder.
+Contains sliders to manipulate the shape of the preset potential.
 - **Measure Position** button.
 Perform a measurement on the position of the particle.
 The wavefunction of the particle is subsequently localized at the measurement position.
 - Under the folders **More Controls** and **Text Edit Potential** is the **Enter Potential V(x, y)** entry box and the **Use Tex Coordinates** checkbox.
 The **Enter Potential V(x, y)** entry box is where you can type in a new potential.
 Please note that as of right now you cannot use `**` or `^` to express powers.
 Also note that the value of the potential at a given point may be cutoff if it's too high or too deep.
 Checking **Use Tex Coordinates** uses the coordinates of the texture image to express V(x, y) instead of the coordinates in the simulation.
 Note that the origin `0, 0` is defined at the bottom left corner of the box.
+The folder **Edit Variables** contains sliders for any inputted variables that are not x or y.
 - Also under the **More Controls** folder is the **Edit Uniforms Folder** which contains sliders to modify the mass **m** of the particle or the time step length **dt**.